tompave/rails_server_benchmark/README.md

 This is a demo Rails application to benchmark Unicorn and Puma on Ruby MRI with different types of work.

-The application implements five actions on `BenchmarksController`:
+The application implements six actions on `BenchmarksController`:

 * `#noop` (`GET /noop`)
   Just respond with 200, no body.